Mara-tech/jordan/libraries/prototype/contract.md

 Program an action which will be executed by Passive Client.
 #### HTTP API v1
 POST {taskId}/message
-Success response : 201 CREATED
+Success response message_id.
+Code : 201 CREATED
 #### API function(s)
 from JordanClientTask